CIS1900/2022-fall/02/README.md

 Anything within the namespace needs to be referred to as `space::...`.
 If you are using something from a namespace often, you can use `using` to be able to refer to it without the namespace.
-For example, if you say `using std::cout` in a function, then in that function you can just write `cout` rather than `std::cout`.
+For example, if you write `using std::cout` in a function, then in that function you can just write `cout` rather than `std::cout`.
 This effect lasts for the current scope, and can also be used at the file or block level.

 If you wish to drop the namespace for everything in the namespace, you can use `using namespace`.
-For example, if you say `using namespace std`, then you can refer to everything in `std` without the `std::prefix`.
+For example, if you write `using namespace std`, then you can refer to everything in `std` without the `std::` prefix.
 This is generally discouraged in larger projects since it brings a lot of names into the current context.

 Both uses of `using` should be avoided in header files, since that would require anyone `#include`-ing the header to be forced to bring many new names into their context.